Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

 - **Structural patterns**: are related to organizing containers within a Kubernetes Pod.
   - _Init Containers_: introduces a separate life cycle for initialization-related tasks and the main application containers.
 Init Containers enable separation of concerns by providing a separate life cycle for initialization-related tasks distinct from the main application containers.
 This pattern introduces a fundamental Kubernetes concept that is used in many other patterns when initialization logic is required.
   - _Sidecar_: describes how to extend and enhance the functionality of a pre-existing container without changing it.
 This pattern is one of the fundamental container patterns that allows single-purpose containers to cooperate closely together.

+### Kubernetes autoscaling
+Kubernetes lets us automate many management tasks, including provisioning and scaling.
+Instead of manually allocating resources, we can create automated processes that save time, lets us respond quickly to peaks in demand, and conserve costs by scaling down when resources are not needed.
+- **Horizontal Pod Autoscaling (HPA)**: automatically updates a workload resource (such as a Deployment or StatefulSet), with the aim of automatically scaling the workload to match demand.
+Kubernetes already does this automatically, but can be configured.
+Each Pod is meant to run a single instance of a given application.
+If you want to scale your application horizontally (to provide more overall resources by running more instances), you should use multiple Pods, one for each instance.
+In Kubernetes, this is typically referred to as replication.
+Replicated Pods are usually created and managed as a group by a workload resource and its controller.
+- **Vertical Pod Autoscaling (VPA)**: TODO:
+- **Cluster Autoscaling**: TODO: scales the overall cluster size.
+Adds extra machines that pods can run on.

 ### Kubectl CLI cheat sheet
 Kubernetes provides a command line tool for communicating with a Kubernetes Cluster's Control Plane, using the Kubernetes API, named _kubectl_ (Kubernetes Control).